fan2/mkdocs/docs/blog/posts/toolchain/radare2-dv.md

 `drl[j]`: list all register names, one per line
 `dr`: show 'gpr' registers, one per line
-`dr=` : show registers in columns, same as `show-compact-regs` in pwndbg `drr`: show registers references (telescoping)
+`dr=` : show registers in columns, same as `show-compact-regs` in pwndbg `dr??`: list all reg roles alias names and values `drr`: show registers references (telescoping)

 Show content of specified register: